olebedev/cdn/readme.md

 $ go get github.com/olebedev/cdn
 ~~~

-If you don't now what is _Golang_, check [releases](https://github.com/olebedev/cdn/releases) page and download binaries for your platform.
+If you don't know what is _Golang_, check [releases](https://github.com/olebedev/cdn/releases) page and download binaries for your platform.
 Untar it and type this:
 ~~~ bash
 $ ./cdn --help
 Usage of ./cdn: